Policy relevance of causal quantities in networks: Averaging over assignments, then over units

 Consider a network given by Figure \ref{fig:example_graph}, or a network consisting of many copies of this graph.
-Say we are choosing between two (homogeneous Bernoulli) policies for treating units: $\pi$ treats each unit with probability $p$, while $\pi'$ treats each unit with probability $p' > p$.
-Can we use the average potential outcomes to make the optimal choice?
+Say we are choosing between two (homogeneous Bernoulli) policies for treating units: one policy treats each unit with probability $\pi$, while the other treats each unit with probability $\pi' > \pi$.
+Can we use the AFEOs to make the optimal choice?
 No. These estimands have ``compressed'' the potential outcomes in a way that is not very useful for this purpose.
-The same three averages can arise from tables of potential outcomes that have very different implications for policy choice.\footnote{For example, say all outcomes are zero, except in some cases when a unit has exactly one treated neighbor, it may have a positive outcome (i.e. $y_i(d) \neq 0$ only if $d = 1$).
+The same three averages can arise from tables of potential outcomes that have very different implications for policy choice.\footnote{For example, say all outcomes are zero, except in some cases when a unit has exactly one treated neighbor, it may have a positive outcome (i.e. $y_i(e) = 0$ for all $e \neq 1$).
 In one setting, it is the higher-degree units who are helped by having one treated neighbors; in another, it is the lower-degree units who are so helped.
-Both of these settings can yield identical average potential outcomes.
-However, for a decision-maker with utility linear in the average outcome, the optimal choice of $p$ or $p'$ is different. } Attempts to use these averages for policy choice, such as through a plug-in estimator of the expected average outcome under each policy, will be misleading.
+Both of these settings can yield identical AFEOs.
+However, for a decision maker aiming to maximize utilitarian welfare, the optimal choice of $\pi$ or $\pi'$ is different across these settings. } Attempts to use these averages for policy choice, such as through a plug-in estimator of the expected average outcome under each policy, will be misleading.
 Here one problem is that we have discarded information about how likely different units are to receive different exposures under relevant policy changes.
-Sometimes these averages will be sufficient for the average outcome under \emph{some} policy, other than all-or-none-treated, but it may not have been of interest.
-If such a policy exists, it will be one that induces homogeneous probability of exposures across all units.
-In the biclique example of Figure \ref{fig:example_graph}, however, there is no heterogeneous Bernoulli policy with different probabilities for units with different degrees (other than treating no or all units); see Figure \ref{fig:bicliquebern}, and the Appendix for further details.
+In the biclique example of Figure \ref{fig:example_graph}, there is no Bernoulli policy with heterogeneous probabilities for units with different degrees (other than treating no or all units) that induces homogeneous exposure; see Figure \ref{fig:bicliquebern}.